-Financial Times disclosures: This sixth edition of the FT 300 assesses registered investment advisers (RIAs) on traits desirable to investors.
+Financial Times disclosures: This seventh edition of the FT 300 assesses registered investment advisers (RIAs) on traits desirable to investors.
 To ensure a list of established companies with substantial expertise, we examined the database of RIAs registered with the US Securities and Exchange Commission and selected those that reported $300m or more in assets under management (AUM).
 The Financial Times and Ignites Research, the FT’s sister title, invited more than 2,000 qualifying RIA companies to complete a lengthy application that gave us more information about them.
 We added this to our own research into their practices, including data from regulatory filings.
-Some 740 RIA companies applied and 300 made the final list.
+Some 760 RIA companies applied and 300 made the final list.
 The formula the FT uses to grade advisers is based on six broad factors and calculates a numeric score for each adviser.
 Areas of consideration include adviser AUM, asset growth, the company’s age, industry certifications of key employees, SEC compliance record and online accessibility.
-The reasons for these are as follows: • AUM signals experience managing money and client trust. • AUM growth rate can be a proxy for performance, as well as for asset retention and the ability to generate new business. • Companies’ years in existence indicates reliability and experience of managing assets through different market environments. • Compliance record provides evidence of past client disputes — a string of complaints can signal potential problems, for example. • Industry certifications (CFA, CFP, etc) show the company’s staff has industry knowledge and signals a professional commitment to investment skills. • Online accessibility demonstrates a desire to provide easy access and transparent contact information.
-AUM accounted for an average of 70 to 75 per cent of each adviser’s score.
+The reasons for these are as follows: • AUM signals experience managing money and client trust. • AUM growth rate can be a proxy for performance, as well as for asset retention and the ability to generate new business. • Companies’ years in existence indicates reliability and experience of managing assets through different market environments. • Compliance record provides evidence of past client disputes; a string of complaints can signal potential problem. • Industry certifications (CFA, CFP, etc.) show the company’s staff has industry knowledge and signals a professional commitment to investment skills. • Online accessibility demonstrates a desire to provide easy access and transparent contact information.
+AUM accounted for an average of 72 per cent of each adviser’s score.
 Also, asset growth accounted for an average of 15 per cent.
-This year, to emphasize long-term client satisfaction, we used a three-year growth rate instead of the one- and two-year growth rates we used in the past.
-Additionally, the FT caps the number of advisory companies from any one state, based roughly on the distribution of millionaires across the US.
-We present the FT 300 as an elite group, not a competitive ranking of one to 300.
-This is the fairest way to identify the industry’s elite advisers while accounting for the companies’ different approaches and different specializations.
-The research was conducted on behalf of the FT by Ignites Research, a Financial Times sister publication.
+The research was conducted on behalf of the Financial Times by Ignites Research, a Financial Times sister publication.

 Additional disclosures: Dowling & Yahnke did not solicit for the listing.
 The information for the ranking was compiled by FT.
 The award should not be viewed as representative of any one client’s experience and should not be taken as an indication of performance by Dowling & Yahnke and any of its clients.
 While Dowling & Yahnke did not pay a fee to apply for the award, the firm may purchase goods or services from the publisher of the award (such as subscriptions to the publication).